alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** `class`

 The ALAIO system contract.
-The ALAIO system contract governs ram market, voters, producers, global state.
+It governs ram market, voters, producers, and global state.

 ## init

 **Type:** `void`

-The Init action initializes the system contract for a version and a symbol.
-Only succeeds when:
+The Init actions boots the system contract for a version and a symbol.
+It is only approved when:

 * version is 0 and
 * symbol is found and